monokles/telegram-d/README.md

 *heavy wip*

-Currently most of the telegram bot API is implemented, except for inline keyboards.
-Study currently oes not permit me to work on this a lot, but I plan to complete it before the end of the year at least ;)
+Currently most of the telegram bot API is implemented, except for inline bots and some of the newer features.

 #TODO
 1. add websockets support